Project iSWEST – Innovating Solutions With Engineering, Science and Technology

 The climax of Project iSWEST is the final day dubbed “The Pitch Day” when students present their solutions t\o an audience of high school officials, venture capitalists, policy makers and various organizations and a panel of judges.
 Teams are assessed on the impact, sustainability, feasibility and business viability of their projects.

-Applications for Project iSWEST 2019, our flagship summer camp for high school students is open.
+Applications for Project iSWEST 2021, our flagship summer camp for high school and university students is open.
 Apply Now!